-Joel H. Rosenthal has served as president of Carnegie Council for Ethics in International Affairs since 1995.
+Joel H. Rosenthal is president of Carnegie Council for Ethics in International Affairs.

-In 2016 Rosenthal was appointed Dorsett Fellow at Dartmouth College where he delivered a lecture on "Rising Fences: Migrants, Borders, and a New Frontier for Ethics."
-In 2019 he will deliver the McMurrin-Tanner Lecture at the University of Utah on "Ethics for a Connected World."
+In 2016 Rosenthal was appointed Dorsett Fellow at Dartmouth College.
+In 2019 he delivered the McMurrin-Tanner Lecture at the University of Utah on "Ethics for a Connected World."

 The following are especially recommended: